Introduction

 Training

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our Business, we have communicated this statement to all employees and have rolled out comprehensive training for relevant employees within Concha y Toro UK Ltd. We conducted training during 2023 and will continue to review further training requirements in the future.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our Business, we have communicated this statement to all employees and have rolled out comprehensive training for relevant employees within VCT Europe.
+We conduct training each year and will continue to review further training requirements in the future.